weaveworks/weave/site/features.md

 transport data between peers.
 The best performing of these (the 'fast datapath') offers near-native throughput and latency.

-Fast datapath does not support encryption.
-For full details on configuring Weave when you have connections that traverse untrusted networks, see [Securing Connections Across Untrusted Networks](/site/using-weave/security-untrusted-networks.md) for more details.

 See [Using Fast Datapath](/site/using-weave/fastdp.md) and [How Fast Datapath Works](/site/how-it-works/fastdp-how-it-works.md).